fewwwww/DM-UY-4913-NYUTANDON/week12/README.md

 4.23 - 4.27: Complete all the visual and interactive components

 4.28 -  DDL: Receive feedback and combine my original music to the project

+## Some random design choices

+- Why make font bold when hover?: Because when the bg is black and font is white, the text looks thinner.

+- Why play button in the middle?: So that user will move away the cursor to see the full image.
+And they will find out actually mouse movement will trigger camera movement.

+- Why not a perfect sphere when playing?: It looks more aggressive and dynamic with more variations.

+## References

+Some code snippets and logic are from: [this blog](https://medium.com/@mag_ops/music-visualiser-with-three-js-web-audio-api-b30175e7b5ba) (but the version the author used is not working, so all the codes are rewritten when I code my project).

+Design is kinda inspired by [this project](https://jojo.ninja/fluctus/)

+Music all be me.